aoncevay/syn-gen-ver/README.md

 ## Troubleshooting

 - **Path Issues**: If you encounter path-related errors, make sure you're running the commands from the project root directory.
-- **Model Not Found**: Verify that the path in your config.json correctly points to where you placed the downloaded model.
+- **Model Not Found**: Verify that the path in your config.json correctly points to where you placed the extracted model.
 - **Import Errors**: Ensure your Python environment has all required dependencies installed.
+- **Model Installation Issues**:
+  - For issues with the wheel file, run the setup script with the appropriate parameters
+  - Check the model name matches what's in your config.json
+  - For manual installations, ensure the spaCy model version is compatible with your Python version

 ## Fallback Mechanisms